T-Shirt Screen Printing & Custom Design in Fort Collins

 Once screens are set up for production it’s time to print.
 Utilizing an automatic or manual press depending on order size, we’re able to produce up to 500 shirts per hour or more, while still maintaining strict quality control.
 Liquid plastisol inks are heat sensitive, so the last step is to cure them in our dryer, making sure the ink reaches a temperature of 320 degrees so that it becomes a solid and fuses to the fibers of the shirt.

 When it comes to custom t-shirts, one size does not fit all.
 By definition, doing a custom design with specific artwork, colors, and usage, is a process that differs from job to job.
 To accommodate, we have different printing processes depending on the artwork that is submitted to us.
-A factor that makes us one of the best t-shirt screen printing and custom design companies in Fort Collins, and all of Northern Colorado, is the ability to troubleshoot a piece of artwork, and then using the proper print method, reproduce it on a shirt as close to the original as possible.
+A factor that makes us one of the best Fort Collins screen printing and custom design companies is the ability to troubleshoot a piece of artwork, and then using the proper print method, reproduce it on a shirt as close to the original as possible.

 Used mostly in logos and other two-dimensional artwork, spot color separations are most appropriate when there are well defined fields of color, usually with outlines, and nice solid or smooth gradients of ink coverage.
 This is the most precise method of printing and will give the most exact color reproduction.
 Adding an underbase for dark colored items, which acts like a primer coat against the color of the substrate, allows the printer to maintain bright vibrant colors all throughout the design.